Two combined methods for the global solution of implicit semilinear differential equations with the use of spectral projectors and Taylor expansions: Introduction

-\item The obtained methods require weaker restrictions for the nonlinear part of the equation.
+2.~The obtained methods require weaker restrictions for the nonlinear part of the equation.
 To prove the existence and uniqueness of global solutions and to prove the convergence of the methods, the restrictions of the type of the global Lipschitz condition are not used (we discussed these conditions above).
 Moreover, the methods require the less smoothness the nonlinear part of the equation than other known methods.
 They are applicable to the DAEs with the continuous nonlinear part which may not be continuously differentiable in $t$ (see Remarks~\ref{remNum-meth},~\ref{remModNum-meth}).
 This is important for applications, since such equations arise in various practical problems.
 In particular, the functions of currents and voltages in electric circuits may not be continuously differentiable (or be piecewise continuously differentiable) or may be approximated by functions that are not continuously differentiable.
-As examples, nonsinusoidal currents and voltages of the ``sawtooth'', ``triangular'' and ``rectangular'' shapes \cite{Erickson-Maks, Borisov-Lip-Zor} can be considered.
-In section~\ref{Appl}, the examples of numerical solutions for an electrical circuit with the voltage of the triangular and sawtooth shapes, which have been obtained using the proposed methods, are given.
-It should be noted that currents and voltages of a more complex shape are occurred.
+As examples, nonsinusoidal currents and voltages of the ``sawtooth'', ``triangular'' and ``rectangular'' shapes (see, e.g., \cite{EricksonMaks}) can be considered.
+In Section~\ref{Appl}, the example of the numerical solution for an electrical circuit with the voltage of the triangular shape is given.

-\item The spectral projectors, with the help of which the DAE \eqref{DAE} is reduced to the equivalent system of a purely differential equation and a purely algebraic equation (to the semi-explicit form), can be constructively determined by the formulas \eqref{Proj.1}\, \cite[(5),~(6)]{Rut_Vlas} and be numerically found using \eqref{ProjRes}.
-The possibility to easily compute the projectors on a computer, using \eqref{ProjRes}, enables to numerically solve the DAE directly in the form \eqref{DAE}, i.e., additional analytical transformations are not required for the application of the developed numerical methods. \end{enumerate}
+3.~The spectral projectors, with the help of which the DAE \eqref{DAE} is reduced to the equivalent system of a purely differential equation and a purely algebraic equation (to the semi-explicit form), can be constructively determined by the formulas \eqref{Proj.1} (\cite{RutVlas}) and be numerically found using \eqref{ProjRes}.
+The possibility to easily compute the projectors on a computer, using \eqref{ProjRes}, enables to numerically solve the DAE directly in the form \eqref{DAE}, i.e., additional analytical transformations are not required for the application of the developed numerical methods.